MP Estate Planning UK

 Are Trusts only for wealthy individuals?

-How do I know if I should replace my Will with a Trust?
+How do I know if I should add a Trust to my Will?

 What are the legal considerations when setting up a Trust?